The National Bank of Georgia keeps its monetary policy rate unchanged at 11.0 percent

-On August 3, 2022, the Monetary Policy Committee of the National Bank of Georgia (NBG) decided to keep the monetary policy rate (the refinancing rate) unchanged.
-The monetary policy rate stands at 11.0 percent.
+On May 11, 2022, the Monetary Policy Committee of the National Bank of Georgia decided to keep the refinancing rate unchanged.
+The monetary policy rate is 11.0 percent.

 The NBG continuously monitors the developments in the economy and financial markets and will use all available tools to ensure price stability.

 The next meeting of the Monetary Policy Committee will be held on June 22, 2022.